trickstival/vue2svelte/README.md

 ...

-Currently it can render simple pure components with props and data.
+Currently it can compile simple pure components with props and data.

 This vue component for instance: